 The Basis of Every Great Smile

 To keep your teeth at their best, Dr. Singh highly recommends scheduling at least two preventive checkups and cleanings a year.
 Taking the extra time to look for dental issues now and address small problems early on could save you from more severe conditions that could lead to tooth loss.
 Has it been a while since your last appointment, or is there someone in your family who could use some additional dental protection?
-Schedule an appointment at Cary Dental Rejuvenation today!
+Schedule an appointment for preventive dentistry in Cary, NC at Cary Dental Rejuvenation today!

 Why Choose Cary Dental Rejuvenation for Preventive Dentistry?

 - A Team That Treats You with Respect and Compassion

 Even patients who brush every day could still have plaque and tartar accumulate in the spots they’ve missed without realizing it.
 Our hygienists can find and clean these areas thoroughly before they start to suffer from gum disease or decay.
 Your biannual appointments are also a chance for us to look for early-stage dental problems that you might not have noticed yet; that way, we can get you started on a treatment plan to prevent the worst of the damage.

 Take a look at your teeth; do they seem unusually worn down?
 That could be due to bruxism, a common condition where you clench or grind your teeth at night.
 If you ignore the problem, you could be at risk for serious dental damage.
 Luckily, we can help you keep your smile safe while you slumber with a nightguard.
 Your appliance will be custom-made so that it fits comfortably in your mouth and acts as a barrier between your upper and lower arches.